 Much of modern software is delivered using a model known as SaaS, “Software as a Service”, where users no longer install software on their local computers, but have it delivered via the web or a web-enabled application.
 Think Gmail.
 There are many advantages to this model: the user doesn’t have to install anything, software can easily be updated with new features with no effort by the user, the software can be used from a variety of locations and devices, and so on.
 For this reason, Flowhub, like many other vendors in the cannabis industry, uses SaaS to distribute its POS and Grow solutions.

-But these advantages also come with challenges.
+But with these advantages also come with challenges.
 The user is now susceptible to problems with the vendor infrastructure.
 If the SaaS product fails, it can be catastrophic, affecting all users and shutting down businesses.

 The challenges for application uptime can come from a number of sources.
 These include: